ervisthegreattt/ervs-ts-kitty/README.md

 ## Why Publish This
 - Demonstrated success: reduced >80% of errors in a large codebase while protecting critical logic
 - Emphasis on safety: guardrails insist on verifying events, state, and precision maths
 - Repeatable process: batch orchestration, reporting templates, and pattern capture lower future effort
+- Eventually Claude or whatever you use will tell you that there are remainig errors it should fix one at a time if they're more complex.

 ## Quick Start
 1. Copy this folder into a repo that already runs `npx tsc --noEmit`